pioneers/website2/README.md

-# gatsby-pie
+# PiE's Website

 Gatsby rework of the pie website.
+Uses [Contentful](https://app.contentful.com) as a serverless content management system (CMS) as well as some hard-coded content in the repository itself.

+## Deploy/Promote to "prod" aka pioneers.berkeley.edu

+More information on how changes are promoted can be found [here](https://github.com/pioneers/website2/wiki/Workflow)

 ## Setup